UK refuses to publish security advice around Lebedev's appointment to upper chamber | Politics

 Labour's deputy leader Angela Rayner accused Johnson of having "contempt for parliament".
 "This looks like a cover-up and smells like a cover-up because it is a cover-up," she said.

-Lebedev, who owns the London Evening Standard and Independent newspapers, was made a lifelong member of the Lords in July 2020 with the title Baron Lebedev of Hampton in the London Borough of Richmond upon Thames and of Siberia in the Russian Federation.
+Lebedev, who owns the London Evening Standard and is a shareholder in the Independent newspaper, was made a lifelong member of the Lords in July 2020 with the title Baron Lebedev of Hampton in the London Borough of Richmond upon Thames and of Siberia in the Russian Federation.
 According to the Sunday Times newspaper, in March 2020 the HOLAC, which scrutinises nominations, asked Johnson's office to reconsider his appointment after hearing evidence from the security services that Lebedev was considered a potential security risk.

 Johnson subsequently met Lebedev, and asked for further assurances from the security agencies which provided enough further context to satisfy him, the newspaper reported.